starquake/btclip/README.md

 BTClip
 ======

-BTClip is a tool to share links to large files synced with tools like BTSync or OwnCloud.
+BTClip is a tool to share public links to large files synced with tools like BTSync or OwnCloud.

 How to use